 While JMB shares the powers held by the MC, JMB does not have all of the powers.

-What sets the JMB apart from the MC, is the issuance of the strata title.
+It is the issuance of the strata title that sets it apart.
 The JMB exists as a reference body before the issuance of the title.
 The MC, on the other hand, comes into the picture once the title is issued.

-An MC, on the other hand, is established upon the opening of a strata register book after the strata titles are issued.
-However, an MC does not need to take any actions until the first AGM of the MC is convened and the management committee is elected.
+An MC, on the other hand, is established upon the opening of a strata register book after the strata titles are granted.
+In spite of this, an MC cannot take any action until its first AGM and the election of the management committee has taken place.

 The first AGM of an MC can only be convened after proprietors representing at least 25% of the aggregate share units of the development area (excluding the original proprietor of the land and the developer) have caused the strata titles to be registered in their respective names.